2D-Mesh-Plane/SqlLiteUtils/README.md

 </br>

-You will need to download the nuget package `System.Data.SQLite`
+You will need to download the nuget package `System.Data.SQLite` .

-Then add the binary to dependencies
+Then add the binary to dependencies.

 <img src="https://i.ibb.co/hWYcvbs/asd.png"/>
 <h2>Code to make simple database</h2>